qbl/kubernetes-lab/kubernetes-by-example/Kubernetes by Example.md

           value: "1.0"
 ```

-Save the file above as "deployment-1.0.yaml" and execute the following command:

-`kubectl apply -f deployment-1.0.yaml`.

    Afterward we can check the services that run by getting inside our deployment using `minikube ssh` and then check it by using `curl 172.17.0.9:9876/info` (this IP address and URL endpoint is just an example, check the IP address of your pods using `kubectl describe pods | grep IP:`) to see if it serves the right version of our service (in this case version 1.0).

 ### Commonly Used Commands